 1. The 1.8 billion year old Rove Formation, Ontario, Canada

-2. The 2.4-2.0 billion year old Transvaal Group, South Africa
+2. The 2.1 to 2.4 billion year old Transvaal Supergroup, South Africa

 Stay tuned as I investigate these fossils for signs of early life!